ScriptRelics/Multiboot_Flash_Drive/My_Tweaks_and_must_have_programs_for_Kali_Linux.md

 ### Terminal Tweaks

 Open the Terminal.
 Lets change the information, color, and look of the terminal by configuring the Bash prompt.
 To do this we will need to edit the `.bashrc` file. `/root/.bashrc`
 The .bashrc file is a shell script that runs every time you open a new shell.

-I have a handy [.bashrc file that can be viewed HERE.](../master/.bashrc)
+Try out my personal [.bashrc file that can be viewed HERE.](../master/.bashrc)

-You are going to want to download it and overwrite it to the bashrc file.
+You are going to want to download it and overwrite your .bashrc file.

 ```
 #change directory to the Desktop - A good place to download to.
 cd /root/Desktop
 #Download the file
 wget https://raw.githubusercontent.com/newCodez99/Multiboot_Flash_Drive/master/.bashrc
-#make a backup of the original .bashrc file just in case
+#make a backup of the original .bashrc file just in case you have the willys
 cp /root/.bashrc bashrc_backup
-#Paste our new .bashrc to the roof folder
+#Paste our new .bashrc to the root folder
 cp .bashrc /root/.bashrc
 #restart bash
 source ~/.bashrc
 ```
-You now have a TON of aliases and an updated command line.
+You now have a TON of handy aliases and an updated command line.

 ### New Password